 You can earn good money by designing T-shirts, both as a one-off project and as a longer term business.
 This is especially easy if you’re skilled at using graphic design software, but even if you aren’t, you can still make money online from your artwork.
 Sites like Merch by Amazon, Zazzle and Redbubble let you upload your designs and sell them on their platforms.

 Or you can create your own Teespring account.
-Make sure to find a niche that is not already saturated; once it’s live, marketing it to potential customers will be much easier if there isn’t already competition!
+Make sure to find a niche that is not already saturated; once it’s live, marketing it to potential customers and fellow college students will be much easier if there isn’t already competition!

 2) Sell Crafts side hustles for students